yilinjuang/WiFi-QR-Go/README.md

 - macOS 11.0 (Big Sur) or later
 - Mac with a built-in camera or connected webcam

-## Usage
+## Privacy

-1. Launch the application
-2. Grant camera permissions when prompted
-3. Point your camera at a Wi-Fi QR code
-4. Confirm the connection when prompted
-5. The app will connect to the Wi-Fi network
+- Only accesses the camera when the app is running
+- Does not store or transmit Wi-Fi credentials
+- Only connects to networks with user confirmation

 ## Technical Details

-The application is built using:

 - Swift 5
 - SwiftUI for the user interface
 - AVFoundation for camera access
 - Vision framework for QR code detection
 - CoreWLAN for Wi-Fi connectivity

-## Privacy

-This application:

-- Only accesses the camera when the app is running
-- Does not store or transmit Wi-Fi credentials
-- Only connects to networks with user confirmation

-## Development

-- Xcode 14.0 or later recommended for development
-- No external dependencies required

 ## License